-- 1. All vehicles must be parked in designated parking spots. - Students may not use vehicles for eating in, visiting or sitting during school hours. - 3.
+- 1. All vehicles must be parked in designated parking spots. - 2.
+Students may not use vehicles for eating in, visiting or sitting during school hours. - 3.
 Students may not borrow another student's vehicle. - 4.
 In order to transport other students, the student will need permission from a) the principal, b) the driver's parent or guardian and c) the rider's parent or guardian. - 5.
-All students must ride in school-provided transportation to school activities, which begin and/or end at school. - Driving off campus during school hours without permission may result in the suspension of driving privileges for two weeks and a one-day suspension from school. - 7.
+All students must ride in school-provided transportation to school activities, which begin and/or end at school. - 6.
+Driving off campus during school hours without permission may result in the suspension of driving privileges for two weeks and a one-day suspension from school. - 7.
 Loading and unloading heavy items at the door is only allowed when children are not in the parking area.
-Cars are not allowed at the school doors just before or after school. - 8.
-Battle Creek Academy reserves the right to search student vehicles at any time.
+Cars are not allowed at the school doors just before or after school.